IIT-EnergySystemModels/openMASTER/README.md

 - **Dynamic planning**: the scope of the model corresponds to several periods (years) at a long-term horizon, 2030 to 2050 for example.

 - **Technological granularity**: the model considers the vintage of end-use technologies.
 This approach facilitates the representation of technological innovation, including learning curves for efficiency improvements and emissions reductions.
-Consequently, improvements in vehicle emission standards or household appliances efficiency, among others, can be incorporated along with a detailed definition of technology decommissioning over their lifecycle.
+Consequently, improvements in vehicle emission standards or household appliance efficiency, among others, can be incorporated along with a detailed definition of technology decommissioning over their lifecycle.

 - **Exogenous demand of energy services**: the model introduces all exogenous demand in the form of energy services, allowing for the implementation of energy efficiency measures and emissions reduction through the investment and operation of end-use technologies.
 In this regard, it also enables modal shifts in transportation, a crucial aspect for effective decarbonization of this sector.